Swissguarde/apple_store/README.md

 # APPLE

-Apple project is a redesign of the apple website with e-commerce store functionality using cutting-edge technologies like NextJS, TypeScript, TailwindCSS, and Redux.
+Apple is a redesign of the apple website with e-commerce store functionality using cutting-edge technologies like NextJS, TypeScript, TailwindCSS, and Redux.
 Stripe's API is also implemented to manage payments and sanity as as the content management system

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).